Sisters reunited for 1st time after 73 years - NewsBreak

 “You always have that fear of, okay, here I am and somebody’s going to click.
 I took a couple of deep breaths and well, it is what it is.
 You know, either she will respond or hang up.
 But after I did it then and then, okay, this is something we can continue talking,” said Goetz.

-Though their mother has since passed on, she’s looking forward to spending life with her sister.
+Though their mother has since passed on, she’s looking forward to spending life with her sister.‘He didn’t deserve this’: Family looking for justice after Lyndhurst shooting

 “Maybe someday I can take her home, take her back and spend the day or two in the country with me,” said Goetz.

-Note: Editor’s Note: The story previously stated the sisters were from Ohio.
-They are from Pennsylvania.